Happy New Year from Orkney! Hopefully you all had a brilliant time with family and friends over the festive period.

 Win prizes from Orkney!

 Have you always wanted to visit Orkney?
 Your dream could become reality with the chance to win a trip to our beautiful islands!
 We’ve teamed up with Northlink Ferries and The Ferry Inn to offer free travel and accommodation to Orkney.
 Up for grabs is a return ferry crossing between Scrabster and Stromness for a car and up to four people, and two nights bed and breakfast for two people at the Ferry Inn in Stromness, between September 2016 and May next year.
 All you have to do is sign up to our mailing list to be in with a chance of winning.
-Good luck!
+Good luck! [now closed]

 New Year - new calendar of events!